 Pork chops come from the loin area of the pig.
-This area stretches from the shoulder to the rump and is home to some of the most expensive, leanest and most tender cuts of meat.
+This area stretches from the pork shoulder to the rump and is home to some of the most expensive, leanest and most tender cuts of meat.

-- Chump Chop
+- Chump Chops

-- Rib Chop
+- Rib Chops

-- Loin Chop
+- Loin Chops

-As the loin is lean, it’s recommended to opt for pork chops on the bone to help to keep them moist while cooking.
+As the pork loin is lean, it’s recommended to opt for pork chops on the bone to help to keep them moist while cooking.
 Bones tend to have sufficient fat to achieve this.

 In general, most pork chops benefit from rapid cooking methods to prevent them from drying out and to limit the risk of over-cooking.
-For best results try pan-frying, grilling, sear-roasting or broiling.
+For best results try pan frying, grilling, sear-roasting or broiling.